simeononsecurity/simeononsecurity.ch/content/articles/tips-for-secure-e-commerce-transactions-and-safe-online-shopping/index.en.md

 ## Use Masking Services for Privacy Protection

-When making online purchases, it's essential to protect your personal information.
+When making online purchases, you need to protect your personal information.
 Masking services like Albine Blur and privacy.com can help safeguard your privacy by generating temporary and disposable information.

 [**Albine Blur**](https://dnt.abine.com/#/ref_register/pC8ZbvQtt) is a privacy tool that allows you to create virtual cards for online transactions.
 These cards are linked to your real credit card but use masked details, making it difficult for hackers to access your actual information.
 By using Albine Blur, you can add an extra layer of protection to your online shopping experience.